jhkennedy/sliderule-docs/rtd/source/user_guide/ICESat-2.rst

 2. Parameters
 =============

-Parameters are passed to the SlideRule API as a dictionary in any order, but may be loosely divided into four groups: geographic and temporal parameters, classification parameters, extent parameters, and segment quality parameters.
+Parameters are passed to the SlideRule API as a dictionary in any order, but may be loosely divided into five groups: geographic and temporal parameters, classification parameters, extent parameters, segment quality parameters, ancillary field parameters.
 Not all parameters need to be defined when making a request; there are reasonable defaults used for each parameter so that only those parameters that you want to customize need to be specified.

 2.1 Photon-input parameters
 ---------------------------